dart-backend/angel/packages/production/README.md

 1. Remove headers from HTTP response.
 2. Add headers to HTTP response.

-For example, the following code snippet removes `X-FRAME-OPTIONS` and adds `X-XSRF_TOKEN` to the response header.
+For example, the following code snippet removes `X-FRAME-OPTIONS` and adds `X-XSRF-TOKEN` to the response header.

 ```dart